christyson/CI_CD_DAST/README.md

 To create your Veracode ID/Secret Key you can look here: https://help.veracode.com/r/c_api_credentials3

 # create-or-update-da-scan_wISM.py
-### An example that creates or updates a Dynamic Analysis using Veracodes Interanl Scanning Management for authenticated sites behind the firewall
+#### An example that creates or updates a Dynamic Analysis using Veracodes Internal Scanning Management for authenticated sites behind the firewall

 The script relies on environment variables to direct it.
 These can be created in your CI/CD system.
 It specifically needs: